qminer/qtopology/docs/index.md

 When running in distributed mode, `qtopology` also uses the following:

-- **Coordinator** - reads global settings, receives worker registrations and send them the initialization data.
-Also sends shutdown signal.
+- **Coordination storage** - must be resilient, receives worker registrations and send them the initialization data.
+Also sends shutdown signals.
-- **Worker** - registers with coordinator, receives initialization data and instantiates local topology.
+- **Worker** - Runs on single server. registers with coordination storage, receives initialization data and instantiates local topologies.

 ## Quick start